rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/using-the-sdk-to-deploy-your-first-rain-contract.md

   }
 ```

 Here we have defined the Chain ID of Polygon's Mumbai Testnet, which we will be using to run the example.
-As previously mentioned, to deploy you contract, you will need some [Testnet Matic which can be found here][mumbai].
+As previously mentioned, to deploy you contract, you will need some [Testnet Matic][mumbai].

 Next, we create some defaults to be used in the deployment of our contract.
 Feel free to experiment with changing the parameters.
-You can check over the [docs for the backend smart contract][docs] for extra details.
+You can check over the [docs for the smart contract][docs] for extra details about the inputs.

-Within our `try` block, we will now add the most basic code possible for connecting to your browser wallet, in a production enviroment, you will want to add proper handling for other scenarios such as swwitching networks:
+Within our `try` block, we will now add the most basic code possible for connecting to your browser wallet, in a production environment, you will want to add proper handling for other scenarios such as switching networks:

 ```
 const {ethereum} = window;